Code42 (CrashPlan) Basics

 The small "up" arrow in the icon indicates that Code42 (CrashPlan) is active and backing up your data.

-If backups are paused or currently disabled you will see a "greyed" icon with a "broken" line:
+If backups are paused or currently disabled you will see an icon with a "broken" line:

 If your backups are paused, open the Code42 (CrashPlan) application and click "resume" to reinitialize backups.